AliAlmasi/react-vite-extension-template/README.md

 # React+Vite Browser Extension Template

 This repository contains the template used for developing a browser extension with React+Vite.
-You can use this template to develop extensions for both Chrome-based and Firefox-based browsers. this template also uses two separate manifests (manifest V2 and V3) for each Chrome and Firefox.
+You can use this template to develop extensions for both Chrome-based and Firefox-based browsers.
+This template also uses two separate manifests (manifest V2 and V3) for each Chrome and Firefox.

 ## Building